joalder/cheatsheets/cleancode/README.md

 ## Testing

+Build - Operate - Check should be clearly visible when looking at tests

 ### The three laws of TDD

+> 1. You may not write production code until you have written a failing unit test.
+> 2. You may not write mor of a unit test than is sufficient to fail, and not compiling is failing.
+> 3. You may not write more production code than is sufficient to pass the currently failing test.

 ## Logging
 A log message without a dynamic component (think placeholder) is useless.